-Whether you're starting a new business, or looking to upgrade your domain name, you're in luck.
-Registering a domain name involves just a few short steps.
-Despite it being a straightforward process, you don't want to rush it.
+Registering a domain name involves only a few short steps.
+But despite being a straightforward process, it’s not something you want to rush.

 Whether you’re starting a blog, showcasing your portfolio online, or opening an online store, your domain acts as the primary reference point for users looking to find your website, making it inseparable from your brand.